 Jimmy Heath’s “Gingerbread Boy” is interesting: Miles changed the melody a little, the track has a very avant-garde feel, doesn’t seem at all the Heath tune: The quintet version is no doubt the definitive version.

-Eddie Harris’ “Freedom Jazz Dance,” though the track was not changed as much.
+Eddie Harris’ “Freedom Jazz Dance”?
 I still prefer the Davis version, but not by much.
-Big band leader Don Ellis also has a version of “Freedom Jazz Dance” on his album Live in 3 2/3 / 4 Time, a fantastic album in its own right.
+Big band leader Don Ellis also has a version of “Freedom Jazz Dance” on his album Live in 3 2/3/4 Time, a fantastic album in its own right.

 The Penguin Guide to jazz says these December 1965 sessions from the Plugged Nickel are the “Rosetta Stone” of Modern Jazz.
 It would be hard to argue that assertion, as almost all post bop can trace its roots to thes music, or the Quintet its self.